Improve the health of your jaw with a bone graft

-With modern surgical advancements and innovative technology, dentists have better solutions to protect and maintain oral health.
-Our oral surgeons in St. Louis and St. Charles counties have experience in many oral procedures, including bone grafting.
-Bone grafting is a surgery where missing bone is replaced to allow for effective dental implants.
+Bone grafting is a surgery where the missing bone is replaced to allow for effective dental implants.
 With our advanced oral technology and procedures, we can even promote new bone growth in that location for optimal results.

 In some cases, natural bone extractions and placements may not be an option for patients.
-Our visionary oral surgeons in St. Louis are skilled at using synthetic materials to mimic the effects of normal bone grafts.
+Our visionary oral surgeons are skilled at using synthetic materials to mimic the effects of normal bone grafts.

-- Graft Composites –Graft composites mix together materials such as collage / ceramic composite, bone marrow cells, and more to provide stability and generate growth factors.
+Graft composites mix together materials such as collagen / ceramic composite, bone marrow cells, and more to provide stability and generate growth factors.